khanlab/cvpl_tools/_sources/GettingStarted/setting_up_the_script.rst.txt

             sub_temp_directory = temp_directory.cache(is_dir=True, cid='mult_step_cache')
             result = multi_step_computation(cache_at=sub_temp_directory)

-After running the above code once, caching file will be created.
+After running the above code once, caching files will be created.
 The second time the code is run, the computation steps will be skipped.
-This sort of hierarchical caching is convenient for working with complex processes that can be broken down to smaller and simpler compute steps.
+This sort of hierarchical caching is convenient for working with complex processes that can be hierarchically broken down to smaller and simpler compute steps.